Uninsured Medical Expenses and Child Support

 State Guidelines for Uninsured Medical Expenses

-An alternative is to require the noncustodial parent to share in the cost of uninsured medical expenses when the amount equals more than a certain percentage of the original child support payment.
+- Parents share the cost when the amount equals more than a certain percentage of the original child support payment.

-Additionally, some states distinguish between non-recurring and recurring health care costs, and require parents to share the cost of only unpredictable non-recurring health care cost based on their income percentage level.
+Some states distinguish between non-recurring and recurring health care costs.
+These states also force parents to share the cost of only unpredictable non-recurring health care costs based on their income percentage level.
 Check the child support laws of your particular state to see how they manage uninsured medical expenses in your case.

 Collecting Unpaid or Unreimbursed Medical Expenses

-When parents disagree over whether a medical service is necessary?
-For example, they may disagree on whether a child needs braces, or a visit to a doctor at the first sign of a cold -- a court may consider the reasonableness of the additional medical service to determine whether a payment split should occur.
+What happens if parents disagree over whether a medical service is necessary?
+For example, they may disagree on whether a child needs to see a physician after the first sign of a cold.
+A court may consider the reasonableness of the medical service to determine whether the parents should split the payment.

-In all cases, parents should use the following tips when attempting to collect unreimbursed or uninsured medical expenses:
+In all cases, parents may use the following tips when attempting to collect unreimbursed or uninsured medical expenses:

-- Make several copies of bills and receipts for your records, if necessary;
+- Make copies of bills and receipts for your records.

-- Try to reach out to other parent informally; and
+- Reach out to the other parent informally as well.

 Enforcing Unpaid or Unreimbursed Medical Expenses